matrix-construct/construct/README.md

 `io_service::strand`.

-This methodology ensures there is an uninterrupted execution working through a single event queue providing service which is not otherwise computationally bound.
-Even if there are periods of execution which are computationally intense like parsing, hashing, signature verification etc -- this is insignificant compared to the amortized cost of thread synchronization and bus contention for a network application.
+This methodology ensures there is an uninterrupted execution working through a single event queue providing service.
+Even if there are periods of execution which are computationally intense like parsing, hashing, cryptography etc -- this is absorbed in lieu of thread synchronization and bus contention.
+Scaling this system is done through running multiple instances which synchronize at the application level.

-✝ However, don't start assuming a truly threadless execution.
-If there is ever a truly long-running background computation or a call to a 3rd party library which will do IO and block the event loop, we may use an additional `std::thread` to "offload" such an operation.
+✝ However, don't start assuming a truly threadless execution for the entire address space.
+If there is ever a long-running background computation or a call to a 3rd party library which will do IO and block the event loop, we may use an additional `std::thread` to "offload" such an operation.
 Thus we do have a threading model, but it is heterogeneous.